-Student Personnel Service or simply Student Services is an administrative, service oriented unit within MGCCC.
-Student Services provide many facilitating and developmental activities and programs for its students.
+Student Services is an administrative, service oriented unit within MGCCC.
+Student Services provides many facilitating and developmental activities and programs for students.
 Six of the most important functions are outlined below:

 (1) Advisement:

 MGCCC conducts a comprehensive advisement system to aid students in selecting an educational major, exploring educational goals, selecting courses and scheduling classes.
 An important aspect of an effective advisement system is close association between students and the faculty advisor.
 Periodic scheduled contacts are held during each semester to facilitate the system.
 Students are advised to check the college calendar for dates and times of scheduled meetings.